Daniil Kvyat: NASCAR

-In December 2017 Kvyat tested a NASCAR Whelen Euro Series racecar at a young driver test.
+In December 2017, Kvyat tested a NASCAR Whelen Euro Series racecar at a young driver test.
 Throughout 2021 and 2022, Kvyat attended multiple NASCAR Cup Series events including at Martinsville Speedway and Road America, and appearing in multiple teams' garages.

 Kvyat made three starts in the 2022 NASCAR Cup Series for Team Hezeberg, with his car using the same number he used in Formula One, 26.
 He made his NASCAR debut in the 2022 Verizon 200 at the Brickyard at the Indianapolis Motor Speedway road course, finishing in 36th position after retiring from the race with suspension issues.

 Formula E

 In April 2023, Kvyat took part in the Berlin rookie drivers' test with Formula E team NIO 333 Racing.
 Kvyat returned with NIO in the rookie practice session at the Rome ePrix.

 In 2025, Kvyat was chosen by DS Penske Formula E Team to take part in the Jeddah ePrix rookie free practice session.
 He finished the session in fifth place.
 He returned with the team to partake in the Berlin rookie test alongside Nikita Bedrin.
+For 2026, Kvyat was picked by DS Penske once again for the Madrid ePrix rookie test.